Scalingo/documentation/_posts/languages/ruby/2000-01-01-bundler-configuration.md

 $ scalingo env-set BUNDLE_BUILD__SASSC=--disable-march-tune-native
 ```

-Once the variable is setup, it will automatically be used by bundler when `bundle install` used.
+Once the variable is setup, it will automatically be used by Bundler when `bundle install` used.